sourcegraph/handbook/content/support/eng-support-learn-from-eachother.md

 We have a shared responsibility to maintain and improve docs.sourcegraph.com.
 Whenever a CSE identifies a gap or something that needs to be updated, we will either:

 * Make the edit on (or create) the actual docs page (in Github) and seek review from the appropriate engineering team
-* File a docs issue [here](TODO: missing link) explaining what is missing, and tag it as `docs` as well as tagging the appropriate engineering team to fill in the gaps/needs we have identified
+* File a docs issue in Github for the appropriate engineering team explaining what is missing, and tag it as `docs` as well as tagging the appropriate engineering team to fill in the gaps/needs we have identified

 When we work on documentation, we…